georgedobreff/.dotfiles/README.md

 These are my dotfiles for Omarchy-Mac.
 Pick and choose to your liking.
 System backups are Asahi Alarm changes.
 I can't symlink these so manual copy-paste is needed but I've maintained the file paths.

+Drop a ⭐ if you've found something useful in here.

 #### Customizations & Features
 ##### Gestures & Keybinds